 You’ll need to go to an Edward Jones branch to open up an account first if you want this deal.
 Edward Jones is an investment advisory company, so they’ll want to have a conversation about your retirement needs.

 But you don’t need to have money in stocks to be a customer of Edward Jones and try to get this card.
-Just beware that you only have 30 days to complete your transfer to lock in the 0% rate.
+Just beware that you only have 60 days to complete your transfer to lock in the 0% rate.
 This deal expires 11/30/2017.

 Anyone can join First Tech Federal Credit Union by becoming a member of the Financial Fitness Association for $8, or the Computer History Museum for $15.
 You can apply for the card without joining first.
 This introductory 0% for 12 months on balance transfers with no fee deal is for the First Tech Choice Rewards World MasterCard, and you also get 10,000 points after you spend $2,000 on the card in your first 3 months.
 The points don’t expire as long as you have the card, and 6,000 points is enough for $50 cash back, while 11,000 points is enough for $100 cash back, which can help you pay down your card.

 Anyone can join La Capitol Federal Credit Union by becoming a member of the Louisiana Association for Personal Financial Achievement, which costs $20.
 Just indicate that’s how you want to be eligible when you apply for the card – no need to join before you apply.
 And La Capitol accepts members from all across the country, so you don’t have to live in Louisiana to take advantage of this deal on the Prime Plus card.